 At Training Your Best Friend LLC, we practice only positive reinforcement methods and do not support punishment-based practices.
-We use food as primary motivation, and teach you how to wean your dog off treats over time.
 We promise always to treat you and your dog with respect and patience, and to work within your dog’s comfort zone – and yours!
 While we do encourage you to challenge yourself and your pet during class or at home, we want you to have fun and to enjoy the learning process.

 Setting you and your pet up to succeed is our top priority.
 Our training methods allow you, as a pet owner, to be proactive, not reactive.
 The bottom line is that dogs do what works for them to get what they want (e.g., attention, a treat, play).
-By using positive reinforcement techniques, we reward the good behaviors and ignore the bad ones.
+By using science based training techniques, we reward the good behaviors and ignore the bad ones.
 Your dog learns how to choose to do the right thing, rather than how to avoid doing the wrong thing.

 Dog training is a combination of vocal commands and physical signals.
 With training, your attitude and emotion that you teach is the most important factor than training the behavior.
 In order to achieve a great relationship with your companion, we give you the skills to connect with your dog.
 You don’t need fancy equipment to train.
 You need time and patience and a sense of fun!